-In the main photo, the top one is a Discovery breech.
+In the main photo, the top breech is a Discovery/Maximus breech.
 It fits 1740, 2240, 2250, 1760, 2260, all 2300 models and 2400KT.
-It has a full scope rail which makes it the best fit for scope rings and Williams notch and peep sights.
-The middle one is the same long breech available with Custom Shop models.
-It fits the same models as the Discovery breech but has a notch for mounting the Crosman LPA rear sight.
+It has a full scope rail which makes it the best fit for scope rings and Williams sights.
+The middle breech is the same long breech available with Custom Shop models.
+It fits the same models as the Discovery breech but has a notch for mounting the Crosman LPA sight.
 Both of these breeches require a notched striker to allow clearance for the inner breech screw.
 That screw is under the bolt where it doesn't interfere with the pellet sliding forward.
 To access the inner breech screw, these breeches need to be installed with the end-cap removed from the tube and the bolt handle off.

 All three breeches require a 3/4" long rear breech screw.
 The 13/16" screws that are standard on plastic breech models are too long for a steel breech.
 Too long of a screw will damage the striker spring, spring guide and/or power adjuster.